mariahcoleno/ImageAnnotationToolV2/sarcasm_annotation/README.md

 #### Option 2: Local Setup (Existing Repo):
 1. Navigate to your local repository `cd ~/Documents/AnnotationProject/` # Adjust path as needed
-2. Navigate to sarcasm_annoation directory: `cd sarcasm_annotation/`
+2. Navigate to sarcasm_annotation directory: `cd sarcasm_annotation/`
 3. Setup and activate a virtual environment:
    - If existing: `source venv/bin/activate` # Adjust path if venv is elsewhere
    - If new: